karstenaa/terraform-datadog-timeboard-elb-application/README.md

 terraform-datadog-timeboard-elb-application
 =================

-Terraform module to create Datadog timeboard for ELB application.
+Terraform module to create Datadog timeboard for ELB Application.